Donders-Institute/rdm-wiki/docs/2_Background/3_Storage.rst

     * RAM is still determined by what is available on :bdg-primary:`local storage` so running analyses is likely to take longer compared to :bdg-primary:`High Performance Storage`

 :bdg-primary:`Microsoft Teams` is :bdg-danger:`Radboud University`'s data storage solution during data analysis.
-It is less useful than `High Performance Storage`, but it has certain use cases.
+It is less useful than :bdg-primary:`High Performance Storage`, but it has certain use cases.

 .. dropdown:: Take Home Message